pravirgoosari/CandidStance/README.md

 ## Environment Variables

-- `OPENAI_API_KEY`: OpenAI API key for GPT-4 access
+- `OPENAI_API_KEY`: OpenAI API key for GPT-4o access
-- `GOOGLE_API_KEY`: Google Custom Search API key
+- `GOOGLE_API_KEY`: RapidAPI key for the Google API subscription
 - `DATABASE_URL`: PostgreSQL connection string

 ## Deployment

 CandidStance targets a single-node K3s cluster on a 2 GB AWS Lightsail server, with PostgreSQL hosted on the same server.

-**Status:** Infrastructure is provisioned and the GitHub connection is authorized.
-The push webhook, first application deployment, DNS confirmation, and HTTPS activation are still pending.
+**Status:** Deployed on September 13, 2026.
+Pushes to `main` trigger CodeBuild and deploy to Lightsail K3s.
+DNS and HTTPS are configured for `candidstance.ai` and `www.candidstance.ai`.
+Application health checks and a database backup restore passed; paid search APIs were not exercised during deployment.

 ### CI/CD Pipeline